 Hidden Stories is a heritage project that gathers, shares and celebrates the story of migration in Cumbria – the coming and going of people, past and present that shapes Cumbria’s identity.
 Because everyone comes from somewhere.

 The resources on this site present an overview of historical migration in to and out of Cumbria.
-Over the coming months we will research and record contemporary migration stories, which will be shared here.
-These will form part of a travelling exhibition visiting libraries, town halls and schools across Cumbria.
+Through 2017, we researched and recorded contemporary migration stories, which will be shared here.
+These now form part of a travelling exhibition visiting libraries, exhibition spaces and schools across Cumbria.
+Today, you can find it at the Rosehill Theatre, Whitehaven, until the 25 of January.

 Oral histories are important because they give us a unique glimpse into the way we make sense of our experience.
 In its broadest sense Hidden Stories is about exploring what connects us and how we see ourselves and our identity as Cumbrians.